Latest posts by Good Living Doc (see all)

 Breaking any addiction is never easy.
 In fact, for many it is the most difficult thing they will ever do.
 Just know that if you garner the willpower one day, you’ll be on the road to wellness within seconds.

-For some extra help, certain foods have been known to curb the desire for nicotine and even block the release of feel-good chemicals that promote smoking addiction.
+Extra Help: For some extra help, certain foods have been known to curb the desire for nicotine and even block the release of feel-good chemicals that promote smoking addiction.
 Celery, zucchini, cucumber, and eggplant have been said to leave a bitter aftertaste which can reduce nicotine enjoyment, while oranges, lemons, and pomegranates fill a Vitamin C deficiency caused by smoking, thus reducing the body’s cravings.
 Ginseng has also been shown to block the release of dopamine which can help break dependence.
-A good Raw Anti-oxidant supplement can detoxify lung tissue and speed recovery, as well.
+A good raw anti-oxidant supplement can detoxify lung tissue and speed recovery, as well.